 Industry disruption powered by AI

 Italian startup Yolo is disrupting the insurance industry with help from SAS AI solutions.
 The company’s digital insurance platform provides on-demand access to policies for travel, products, health and pets.
-Fueled by SAS machine learning, Yolo’s Platform can customise a temporary insurance policy offer to a customer without lag time.
+Fueled by SAS machine learning, Yolo’s Platform can customize a temporary insurance policy offer to a customer without lag time.

 “As a digitally native company, our customer’s experience is paramount,” said Gianluca De Cobelli, co-founder and CEO of Yolo Group.
-“With SAS, our Platform is able to process a customer’s request to insure their vacation or their smartphone using all available data in real time, allowing our financial institution and corporate partners to provide their clients with a customised and dynamic mobile experience."
+“With SAS, our Platform is able to process a customer’s request to insure their vacation or their smartphone using all available data in real time, allowing our financial institution and corporate partners to provide their clients with a customized and dynamic mobile experience."